lit/lit/README.md

    function.
 The first argument is a unique identifier for this template, and the second is a string or lit-html template.

+   (Note that this code will directly compile and run, just as it would if you were rendering the lit template directly, so your build process doesn't need to change until you want to integrate localized templates.)

    ```typescript
    import {html, render} from 'lit-html';
    import {msg} from 'lit-localize';